seanhegede/queueing308-/README.md

 ## Project Overview

-This project is based on Case Problem 5.2 — *Herding the Patient* — from a Business Operations course.
 A cross-functional problem-solving team (nurse, technician, doctor, administrator, and patient representative) examined the 12-step outpatient diagnostic imaging process to identify inefficiencies and recommend improvements.

 The analysis was conducted entirely in Python using `numpy`, `pandas`, `matplotlib`, and `scipy`, producing five dashboards covering everything from process mapping to simulation-based sensitivity analysis.